-Go toProject settings>Customer permissionsto c hoose who can raise requests in your service desk and who your customers can share requests with.
+Go toProject settings>Customer permissionsto choose who can raise requests in your service project and who your customers can share requests with.

 - Choose who can raise requests - Choose who customers can share requests with - Choose whether customers can vote for requests - Which settings are best for my team? - Security advice: Choosing who can raise requests